DNS Configuration

 Common DNS Mistakes

-wwwbefore adding the RndrKit CNAME. - TTL too high: If you set a high TTL previously, old records may be cached longer.
+wwwand@before adding the RndrKit records. - TTL too high: If you set a high TTL previously, old records may be cached longer.
 Lower the TTL before making changes, wait for the old TTL to expire, then update.

 Next Steps